albero94/download-Springer-books-from-excel-list/readme.md

 ## Book Downloader

+This script can be used to download the Springer Ebooks that are available for free in the Springer_All_Ebooks spreadshit, there are more than 400 books!
+* Include the books you want in the Springer_Download_List.xsls spread sheet
+* Trying to download all of them at once may not work, doing it in chunks of 100 has worked for me
-This script downloads the books listed in Springer_Ebooks_short.xlsx.
+* It downloads the books in pdf format and save them in a Books folder inside this directory
-It saves them with the name in the second column and downloads them from the URL in the 5th column.
+* It saves them with the name in the second column and uses the URL in the 5th column.

-The other excel file contains the whole list of books, just copy paste the ones you are interested in.
-Trying to download the whole list at once may cause many of them to fail, at least in the tests I have done.
-I have had successful downloads in chunks of 100.

 ## STEPS
 * Make sure you have Node.js and npm already installed in your computer, you can check this by writing `node` and `npm` in the command line and receiving a response.
 If not, you can download them here: https://nodejs.org/en/download/